Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-Forasmuch as the changes do not involve deviation from the core of the project, for example, changes in the plan of creation including filming techniques, script content (not involving changes in the “synopsis”), non-key members, etc., the beneficiary can make flexible adjustments according to the actual situation, and provide explanation when submitting the report. | ||||||||||||||
+If changes to the project content do not deviate from the core of the project—such as adjustments to filming techniques, script content (not involving changes to the “story outline”), or non-key members—the beneficiary may flexibly make adjustments based on actual circumstances and provide an explanation when submitting the report. | ||||||||||||||

 16.2